 Rounds of heavy rain, occasional severe weather concerns

-Wednesday is when the bulk of our heavy, potentially flooding rain concerns come together.
+Wednesday is still when we expect most of our heavy, potentially flooding rain.
 While it is not expected to rain the entire day, new rainfall totals between 2″ and 4″ will be possible.
 By sunrise Thursday, 4″ to 8″ of rain is expected area-wide, with localized totals exceeding 10″.
 Additional rainfall is expected Thursday, with scattered activity remaining in the forecast both Friday and Saturday.
 Initially, localized, low-lying and creek / stream flooding will be the general issues.
 By Wednesday and beyond, river, creek, stream, and long-term road flooding may be problematic through the weekend.

 Tuesday: Cloudy with a 70% chance for rain & thunderstorms.
 Severe weather possible.
 High: 86.
 Wind: SSE 10-20 mph, gusting up to 25 mph.